danieleades/requiem/README.md

 - support multiple parents per requirement
 - integrate with existing plain-text documentation tools such as [Sphinx](https://github.com/sphinx-doc/sphinx) and [MdBook](https://github.com/rust-lang/mdBook).

-This project is in its early stages, and is not yet ready for production use.
-It is currently being developed as a personal project, but contributions are welcome.
+This project is in its early stages and not ready for production use yet.
+Contributions are welcome.

-A note on naming:
+Workspace layout:

+- `req-core`: domain and storage library (HRIDs, Directory, fingerprinting)
+- `req`: CLI binary (`req`)
+- `req-mcp`: Model Context Protocol server (read-only MVP; editing tools stubbed)
+- `docs/`: mdBook docs and the project's own requirements (`docs/src/requirements/`)

+Naming note:

 The name of the package is `requirements-manager`, but the name of this project is `Requiem` (a contraction).
 The tool is invoked on the command line as `req`.

 ## Features

-- [x] Manage requirements, specifications, and other documents in plain text (Markdown with YAML frontmatter)
+- [x] Manage requirements as Markdown with YAML frontmatter (UUIDs, timestamps, tags, parents)
-- [x] Link documents together to form a directed acyclic graph (DAG)
-- [x] Support multiple parent requirements per document
-- [x] Detect cycles in the graph and report them
+- [x] HRIDs stored in headings (Sphinx/MdBook friendly) with optional namespaces and configurable digit width
-- [x] Trigger reviews when parent requirements are changed (suspect link detection via fingerprinting)
+- [x] Multiple parents per requirement with fingerprint-based suspect link detection
-- [x] Human-readable IDs (HRIDs) stored in document titles for Sphinx/MdBook compatibility
-- [x] Flexible directory organization (filename-based or path-based with namespaces)
-- [x] Template system for new requirements
+- [x] Templates for new requirements in `.req/templates/` (matched by kind or namespace)
-- [x] Path diagnostics and validation
+- [x] Sync HRID drift and path drift (`req sync`), detailed path diagnostics (`req diagnose paths`)
+- [x] Rich querying (`req list`, `req show`) with filters, relationship views, and machine-readable output
-- [ ] Generate coverage reports
+- [ ] Cycle detection, structural validation, and broken-reference checks (not implemented yet)
-- [ ] Import and export requirements in standard formats
+- [ ] Coverage reports; import/export in standard formats

 ## File Format